gvarmaslu/RNAseq_Faba-bean/README.md

-## Transcriptomics analysis of faba bean seed quality
+## Workflow scripts for Transcriptomics analysis of Faba bean

 >
+* Note: All these workflow scripts need to be adopted to the local Linux-based working environment.
-* Copy this project to your local directory and access script directory
+* Copy this project to your local directory and access the scripts directory

 ```
 git clone https://github.com/gvarmaslu/RNAseq_Faba-bean